rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started the TensorFlow programming exercise.

 **Thoughts:** I'm liking TensorFlow so far.
 Writing out the cost function for my neural networks just got a whole lot easier!
 Plus, I got to use the Python matrix multiplication operator for the first time ever.

+### Day 76: 4 June 2017

+**Today's Progress**: Still working through the TensorFlow programming exercise.

+**Thoughts:** I'm taking this one nice and slow - took a little detour today to get TensorFlow set up on my home machine with pipenv, which turned out to be pleasantly easy.
+I've just finished the introductory material on TensorFlow, and tomorrow I'll make a real neural net with it.